 Has the alternator on your boat malfunctioned?
-Are you thinking about replacing it with a car accelerator instead to escape the expense that will go on the repair of your marine alternator?
+Are you thinking about replacing it with a car accelerator instead to escape the expense that will go into the repair of your marine alternator?
 So you’re probably asking yourself, can I use a car alternator on my boat?

 Moreover, we will see an in-depth analysis of the possible use of a car alternator on a boat.
 Therefore, it is crucial to begin by seeing how an alternator works.